 What are the Penalties for a Federal Misdemeanor?

 There are some generalizations that can be made in terms of the penalties for federal misdemeanors.
 This is largely because these offenses are categorized into the following:

 Federal Class A misdemeanors are those crimes punishable by six months to one year in federal prison.
 The Federal Sentencing Guidelines apply to Class A federal misdemeanors.
 These guidelines establish sentencing ranges and penalties depending upon:

 Federal Class Bmisdemeanors are offenses punishable by imprisonment in the federal jail for 30 days to six months.
 Finally, Federal Class C misdemeanors carry a potential punishment of five to 30 days in federal jail.
 Federal infractions carry up to 5 days in custody.
 Unlike the state system, defendants cannot receive “good time” credit on any federal sentence of one year or less.

 Luckily, there are several legal defenses that a defendant can raise when facing federal misdemeanor accusations.
 A quality legal defense can work to reduce charges or dismiss them altogether.
 Please note that the best legal defense will vary across cases and will largely depend on the particular facts of the misdemeanor and the accused being charged.

 Please also note that the success within any legal defense will largely lie within the criminal defense firm raising one on its client’s behalf.
 If you are charged with a federal misdemeanor offense, you want an attorney with federal experience, who is familiar with the differences between federal and state court.
 That’s where we come in.
-Black Law has over 20 years of combined experience defending clients across a broad spectrum of charges – including federal misdemeanors.
+Black & Askerov has over 30 years of combined experience defending clients across a broad spectrum of charges – including federal misdemeanors.
 Our Seattle criminal defense attorneys know the law and we understand the best way to apply it so that we protect you at every stage of your case.
 Simply contact us now and let us start working, defending, and caring for you at once!